somemarsupials/CV/README.md

 ## Theo Breuer-Weil

+I'm a full stack developer, currently looking for a junior developer role.

 I'm interested in programming and computer science.
 The logic makes me happy - in my head, writing code is a bit like playing with digital Lego.
 My journey began when I started tinkering with Python, which I've taught myself over the course of the past two years.
 I've also learned basic C.

 I really enjoy using the skills that I've acquired to build things that solve problems.
 I started with a solver for a word game that I play with friends.
 Later on, I started using Python at work to pick up things that Excel couldn't handle.
+Given that I enjoyed doing this for fun, I decided to leave my role as an environmental consultant and learn to develop software.

-Since starting the course at [Makers Academy](#makers-academy), I've become proficient in Ruby and JavaScript.
+Since completing a web development course at [Makers Academy](#makers-academy), I've become proficient in Ruby and JavaScript.
 I've also gained experience with a range of web technologies, including React, web sockets, Rails and Express.
-I'm really keen to continue on my journey and find a place where I can improve as a developer.
+I'm really keen to continue on my journey and find a place where I can learn and improve as a developer.

 ## Sample projects